 Because basin planning of this rigor has not yet been completed for a number of basins, it makes sense to initially conduct this planning on a limited basis.
 Following the suggestion to accomplish the planning in priority basins, Ecology has identified a preliminary list of priority basins in each of the Phase I counties.
-No basins that meet the following characteristics were identified in Phase I cities.
+These priority basins are listed in the body of the draft Phase I permit, special condition (S5.C.5.c).
 The priority basins were identified based on the following characteristics:

 - Has a drainage area (or a significant sub-area) between 10 and 50 square miles. - At least partially within the Phase I Permittee's MS4 service area. - Includes a stream system that has been impacted by urban development but retains some anadromous fish resources. - Targeted to accept significant population growth and associated land development.
-At least partially, if not fully, within urban growth boundaries established under the Growth Management Act.
+Is located at least partially, if not fully, within urban growth boundaries established under the Growth Management Act.

-For the final permit, Ecology will either identify a specific basin for each permittee, or will allow each permittee to pick a basin from the priority list.
-Comments concerning which way to proceed are welcomed.
-Ecology is open to suggestions for changes to the list of priority basins.
+For the final permit, Ecology will either identify a specific basin for each Phase I county, or will allow each to pick a basin from the priority list.
+Comments concerning which way to proceed are welcome.
+Ecology is also open to suggestions for changes to the list of priority basins

-Finally, the proposed permit requires the Phase I counties to work with other municipalities, including Phase II permittees, which have jurisdiction over land regulation within the subject watershed.
-Each of these entities must be involved in providing information for conducting the necessary analyses, and must participate in the development of strategies to meet the planning objectives.
-Therefore, the Phase II permit has a requirement for participation in the planning.
+The proposed Western Washington Phase II permit language would require some Phase II permittees to participate with Phase I permittees in the watershed planning process (S5.C.4.h).
+Phase II entities must be involved in providing information for conducting the necessary analyses, and must participate in the development of strategies to meet the planning objectives.
+Permittees would provide information on the status of the watershed such as water quality and biological data, flow records, other surface water-related data such as riparian cover, channel shape and slope, existing land use and land cover data, and future land use and estimated land cover data for build out conditions under comprehensive land use plans.
 In future permit terms, Ecology would consider how Phase I and Phase II permittees would be responsible for implementing their parts of the identified basin management plan.